Although there are 2,620 public libraries in Canada, it is possible that the condemned branches of Newfoundland are the most important of all.

-The man in the photo goes by the name “Bambino.”
-He is seated, stone-faced, on the hood of a white Bentley, in a pose similar to the caricature behind him: a muscular man with a skeleton’s skull and a gold crown, surrounded by $100 bills, nude women and the CN Tower.
+The man they call “Bambino” is seated, stone-faced, on the hood of a white Bentley, in a pose similar to the caricature behind him: a muscular man with a skeleton’s skull and a gold crown, surrounded by $100 bills, nude women and the CN Tower.

-Based on the number of theatres still in business — fewer than 400 in North America, down from 4,000 in the 1950s — going to the drive-in appears to be a pastime on the ropes.
+Across North America, going to the drive-in appears to be a pastime on the ropes.
 But some owners say their trade isn’t dead.
 It isn’t even dying.

 Kingston man still stuck in Indonesia — Kingston Whig-Standard (2014)

 Canadian teacher Neil Bantleman was jailed in Indonesia in July 2014.
-But according to family and colleagues, neither he nor a fellow suspect committed any crime.
-“They have been detained without evidence,” Bantleman’s wife said.
-“It’s unlawful.”
+But family and colleagues say neither he nor a fellow suspect committed any crime.

 Drive-in distress — Kingston Whig-Standard (2014)

 Dan Wannemacher’s outdoor movie theatre was in the midst of a dismal opening month.
 The issue?
-Shadows, smell and pulsating sound from an asphalt-mixing project in a nearby lot.
-“I think it’ll ruin us,” Wannemacher said.
+Shadows, smell and pulsating sound from a nearby lot: “I think it’ll ruin us.”

 On the outside looking in — The Queen’s Journal (2013)